• Skip to primary navigation

 First, there is no evidence to suggest that a microwave can decarboxylate cannabis.
 I recommend doing this process in an oven or Instant Pot, where you have more control over the temperature.

-Second, a 1000-watt microwave oven cooks food at 575 degrees Fahrenheit.
+Second, a 1000-watt microwave oven cooks food at 575ยฐ Fahrenheit.
 The higher the wattage, the higher the temperature.

-If you use a microwave to soften your cannabutter, you run the risk of destroying the cannabinoids like THC starting at 315 degrees Fahrenheit.
+Using a microwave to soften your cannabutter, you risk destroying cannabinoids like THC starting at around 340ยฐ Fahrenheit.

 These high temperatures can damage the potency and flavor of your cannabis, plus give it a bad smell.

-This method is simply too unpredictable and can ruin your whole process.
+This method is too unpredictable and can ruin your whole process.

 There are better ways to soften cannabutter that may take a little more time but will give you the results you are looking for.